NTD Dashboard

 The Scheduler button allows the user to schedule this report to go out in an email to, for example, a management department at any necessary frequency.

-Enter recurrence pattern (once, daily, weekly, monthly), start time and date, email recipient/address, check the Enabled checkbox and click Save.
+Enter the recurrence (once, you need (daily, weekly, monthly), start time and date, email recipient/address, check the Enabled checkbox and click Save.

 If the user schedules a report, the calendar values are saved in to the schedule and are adjusted by the difference between the current date and the date the schedule was made or updated.
 For example, if the user schedules a report to run a week from today, the system adds 7 days to the date range specified when the report was run.